airbusgeo/geocube/docs/architecture/mucog.md

   <img src="../../images/GeocubeConsolidationService.png" alt="Consolidation service" width="300px"/>
 </p>

-The consolidation worker first creates a COG for each record from the images linked to this record, then it creates a MuCOG, merging the COGs together in a unique file.
+The consolidation worker first creates a COG for each record from the images linked to the record being processed, then it creates a MuCOG, merging the COGs together in a unique file.

 At the end of the consolidation, original files are removed from the index and deleted by another state machine:
 <p align="center">
   <img src="../../images/GeocubeDeletionStateMachine.png" alt="Deletion state machine" width="500px"/>
 </p>

+More information on deletion [here](../user-guide/deletion.md).